-What Makes This Headache One of Most Severe Pains Known to Man?
+What Makes Cluster Headache One of the Most Severe Pains Known to Man?

-Cluster headache is the most common form of trigeminal autonomic cephalalgia (TAC) affecting approximately 1 in 1,000 people.1 TACs are a set of headache disorders classified as attacks of intense, unilateral pain with the presence of at least one unilateral cranial autonomic symptom.
+Cluster headache is the most common form of trigeminal autonomic cephalalgia (TAC) affecting approximately 1 in 1,000 people.1 TACs are a set of headache disorders classified as attacks of intense, trigeminal nerve pain with the presence of at least one autonomic symptom.

 Triggers for cluster headache include alcohol consumption, exercise, stress, heat and changes in time or altitude.
 They only impact the headache during an active cycle of cluster attacks but not during the periods of remission.